 Categories

-The Day My Child Smeared Poop All Over Himself
+The Day My Child Smeared Poop All Over Himself: The Joys of Fecal Smearing Behavior

 To my horror, he was covered in what appeared to be feces, gleefully playing with it.
 Panic set in as I navigated through traffic, desperately trying to find a safe place to pull over.